This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Proofreading Accessories to Boost Your Productivity

-1) Bose QuietComfort 20 Acoustic Noise-Cancelling Headphones, Apple Devices (Black)
+1) Bose QuietComfort 20 Acoustic Noise-Canceling Headphones, Apple Devices (Black)

 These headphones have been a lifesaver for me.

-I bought them a few years ago, and they still work like new.
-Although I love going to public places (coffee shops, bookstores, etc.) to proofread, I don’t love when the noise gets to be too much.
+I bought them many years ago, and they still work like new.
+Although I love going to public places (coffee shops, bookstores, etc.) to proofread, I don’t love it when the noise gets to be too much.

 If the conversation at a nearby table overpowers all the other chats, I have trouble concentrating, and my productivity plummets.
 This is when I reach for my headphones.